BOBONA/Just-a-Sample/README.md

 the exporter settings (external libraries to link), and the individual build settings (header search paths).
 4. Good luck!
 Feel free to open an issue if you run into any problems.

+Note: Separate from JUCE, the plugin registers as a VST3 IInfoListener which causes a harmless assertion.

 #### Dependencies
 Please note that I've linked specific versions.
 Clone newer versions at your own risk.
 - [JUCE](https://github.com/juce-framework/JUCE/tree/51d11a2be6d5c97ccf12b4e5e827006e19f0555a)